Compositional Vulnerability Detection with Insecurity Separation Logic (Extended Version): Insecurity Separation Logic ( )

 Insecurity Separation Logic (\InsecSL) is the relational analogue of ISL~\cite{raadlocal} and the underapproximative dual to Security (Concurrent) Separation Logic (\SecCSL)~\cite{Ernst_Murray_19}.
 Judgements in \InsecSL are written as

-where relational assertions~$P$ and~$Q$ characterize the pre- resp. final states, $\ell$ is a security level, $c$ is a program command, and $\epsilon$ is a status flag that indicates whether the command has terminated normally ($\epsilon = \mathit{ok}$), whether an error such as a memory violation has occurred ($\epsilon = \mathit{err}(L)$), or whether an insecurity has been detected ($\epsilon = \mathit{insec}(L)$), where the latter two track a program location $L$ that points to the cause of the defect.
+where relational assertions~$P$ characterizes the pre-states (``presumption'') and~$Q$ characterize reachable final states (``result''), $\ell$ is a security level, $c$ is a program command, and $\epsilon$ is a status flag that indicates whether the command has terminated normally ($\epsilon = \mathit{ok}$), whether a runtime error has occurred ($\epsilon = \mathit{err}(L)$), or whether an insecurity has been detected ($\epsilon = \mathit{insec}(L)$).
+The latter two track a program location $L$ that points to the cause of the defect.

-The capability to precisely characterise insecurity for nondeterministic programs is what \InsecSL distinguishes from prior logics.
-As an example, \InsecSL allows us to derive that the output of the value of an expression~$e$ to a channel of security level $\ell'$ can be potentially witnessed as insecure without further presumptions in any (pair of final) state(s) in which~$e$ is secret wrt.~$\ell'$, written $\Insec{e}{\ell'}$, under the assumption of an $\ell$-attacker (which implies $\ell' \sqsubseteq \ell$): Judgement~\eqref{eq:judgement} is defined relative to a relational semantics of assertions like $\Insec{e}{\ell'}$ and $\Emp$, written $(s,h)\ (s',h') \models_\ell P$ where $s,s'$ are stores and $h,h'$ are heaps, and a small-step program semantics $\sems{k_1}{\sigma}{k_2}$ where configurations $k$ are either a running program $k_1,k_2 = \Run{c}{s}{h}$, a terminated execution $k_2 = \Stop{s}{h}$ or a program error $k_2 = \Abort{s}{h}$, where the latter two correspond to a final status~$\epsilon$ of~$\mathit{ok}$ and~$\mathit{err}(L)$, respectively.
+The capability to precisely characterise insecurity for nondeterministic programs is what distinguishes \InsecSL from prior logics.
+As an example, \InsecSL allows us to derive that the output of the value of an expression~$e$ to a channel of security level $\ell'$ can be potentially witnessed as insecure without further presumptions in any (pair of final) state(s) in which~$e$ is secret wrt.~$\ell'$, written $\Insec{e}{\ell'}$, under the assumption of an $\ell$-attacker (which implies $\ell' \sqsubseteq \ell$): Judgement~\eqref{eq:judgement} is defined relative to a relational semantics of assertions like $\Insec{e}{\ell'}$ and $\Emp$, written $(s,h)\ (s',h') \models_\ell P$ where $s,s'$ are stores (mappings from variables to values) and $h,h'$ are heaps (mappings from addresses to values), and a small-step program semantics $\sems{k_1}{\sigma}{k_2}$ where configurations $k$ are either a running program $k_1,k_2 = \Run{c}{s}{h}$, a terminated execution $k_2 = \Stop{s}{h}$ or a program error $k_2 = \Abort{s}{h}$, where the latter two correspond to a final status~$\epsilon$ of~$\mathit{ok}$ and~$\mathit{err}(L)$, respectively.